-• A key implementation strategy for Sanford is to provide continuing education curriculum across the enterprise for medical, nutrition, nursing, and behavioral health professionals to advance knowledge and professional practice and improve the human condition through the prevention and management of obesity.
-A Sanford Obesity Symposium was presented to over 400 registrants during April 2014 and in 2015.
+A key implementation strategy for Sanford during the 2014-2016 FY cycle is to provide continuing education curriculum across the enterprise for medical, nutrition, nursing and behavioral health professionals to advance knowledge and professional practice and improve the human condition through the prevention and management of obesity.
+Annual Obesity Symposiums began in 2014.
+The Sanford Obesity Symposium focused on evidence-based guidelines was presented to nearly 300 health professionals in FY 2016.
+Miriam Vos, MD, Assistant Professor of Pediatrics, Emory University School of Medicine and Pediatrician, Children's Healthcare of Atlanta, GA provided the keynote address titled "Effective Approaches for Treating Obesity."